×

 "I did lots of online searching and I found a pretty helpful website; www.roommillion.com and www.click4apartment.com - you can check it out.
 I had experienced inspection property with RoomMillion's staffs, they are so friendly and professional," said one person in Bangkok.

 "When looking for a place to live in Bangkok, it is important to consider your budget, location, and amenities.
 Start by researching different neighborhoods in Bangkok to find one that fits your needs.
 Consider the proximity to public transportation, restaurants, and other amenities.
 Once you have narrowed down your search, you can look for apartments or houses for rent on websites such as Craigslist, Expat.com, or Bangkok.com.
-Additionally, you can contact a real estate agent to help you find a place that meets your needs," remarked one foreigner who made the move to Bangkok.
+Additionally, you can contact a real estate agent to help you find a place that meets your needs," said one expat who made the move to Bangkok.

 What do I need to know before moving to Bangkok?